New Insights into Time Series Analysis II -- No Correlated Observations: Even interquartile range

 The interquartile range \citet[IQR -][]{Kim-2014} is also included in our analysis since it was reported as one of the best statistical parameters to select variable stars \citet[][]{Sokolovsky-2017}.
-IQR uses the inner $50\%$ of measures, excluding the $25\%$ brightest and $25\%$ faintest flux measurements, i.e. first the median value is computed in order to divide the set of measurements into upper and lower halves and then the IQR is given by the difference between the median values of the upper and lower halves.
+The IQR uses the inner $50\%$ of measurements, excluding the $25\%$ brightest and $25\%$ faintest flux measurements, i.e. first the median value is computed in order to divide the set of measurements into upper and lower halves and then the IQR is given by the difference between the median values of the upper and lower halves.

-The median value is improved by using the even median (see Sect. \ref{sec_Accurate}) and so the IQR can also be improved using the even median instead of the median.
-Therefore, using the kernel defined by Eq. \ref{eq_defvec} an even interquartile range is proposed as,
+The median value is improved using the even-median (see Sect. \ref{sec_Accurate}) and hence the IQR can also be improved using the even median instead of the median.
+Therefore, using the kernel defined by Eq. \ref{eq_defvec} an even interquartile range is proposed as

 where $Y^{+}$ and $Y^{-}$ are the measurements of $Y$ above and below the median, respectively (see Sect. \ref{sec_Notation} for a better description).
-Indeed, $EIQR$ provides adjustment for distributions having even or odd number of measurements.
-Three, two, or zero adjustments are performed for distributions having odd, even (but not modulus 4), or modulus 4 numbers of measurements, respectively.
+Indeed, $EIQR$ provides adjustment for distributions with an even or odd number of measurements.
+Three, two, or zero adjustments are performed for distributions with odd, even (but not modulus 4), or modulus 4 numbers of measurements, respectively.